 Needs related to reentry coordination and relapse prevention

-In the area identified as second in relative importance, needs related to reentry coordination and relapse prevention, the experts called for the development of best practices to ensure continuity of care for inmates after discharge, as well as a “warm hand-off” between agencies, i.e., an informative, face-to-face briefing on the inmate’s condition and needs at discharge.
+In the area identified as second in relative importance, needs related to reentry coordination and relapse prevention, the experts called for the development of best practices to ensure continuity of care for incarcerated persons after discharge, as well as a “warm hand-off” between agencies, i.e., an informative, face-to-face briefing on the individual’s condition and needs at discharge.
 Among other priority needs identified in this area, the experts urged the development of best practices for contracting with community providers to improve the provision of services post-release.